nus-cs2113-AY2122S1/ip/docs/README.md

 Example: `list` followed by `delete 3` deletes the third task and DUKE will not track it anymore.

 ### Finding a Task: `find`
-Finds tasks with `TASK_DESCRIPTION` that contain a keyword given by user.
+Finds tasks with `TASK_DESCRIPTION` that contain the given keyword.

 Format: `find KEYWORD`

 - The search is case-insensitive. e.g, `ball` will match `Ball`.
 - Only accepts 1 keyword else a warning will be thrown.
+- Leading and trailing spaces of `KEYWORD` will be removed.
 - Only `TASK_DESCRIPTION` field of tasks is searched.
 - Non-full words can be matched e.g., `ball` will match `football`.
-- DUKE will notify user if there are no related tasks.
+- DUKE will notify you if there are no related tasks.

 Example: `find ball` returns `pump ball`, `football`, `basketball` and `Ball race`